See the revision history at the end of this document.

 To keep informed of updates to the 'HorlogeSkynet' user.js, you can subscribe to the Recent Commits to thunderbird-user.js:master news feed.

-To keep informed of updates to my user-overrides.js, you can subscribe to the Thunderbird category on this website.
+To keep informed of updates to my user-overrides.js, you can subscribe to the news feed for the Thunderbird category on this website.

-To check for a new version ot the 'HorlogeSkynet' user.js manually, say once a month or so, or whenever a new version of Thunderbird is released, go to the HorlogeSkynet/thunderbird-user.js repository at GitHub and click on the user.js file to compare the version with your current version.
-If a new version is available, then how you update the user.js depends on whether...... you're running Linux
+To check for a new version of the 'HorlogeSkynet' user.js, which you should do once a month or so, or whenever a new version of Thunderbird is released, go to the HorlogeSkynet/thunderbird-user.js repository at GitHub and click on the user.js file to compare the version with your current version.

-Each time you update the user.js, be sure to follow it up by running the prefsCleaner script using the same method as described earlier for your operating system.
+Each time you update the 'HorlogeSkynet' user.js, be sure to exit Thunderbird and run the prefsCleaner script.
 The prefsCleaner script will reset any depreciated, removed, or inactive preferences and it is important that you do this.

 and they all lived happily ever after

 All done?
 Great!
 Your Thunderbird is now 100% hacker proof (assuming you cut your network cable and short out your WiFi, Bluetooth and cellular radios).
-Seriously, it will be much harder for the sender of an email to violate your privacy or compromise your computer's security.
+Seriously, it will be much harder for the sender of an email to violate your privacy or compromise your computer's security provided you don't do stupid things like opening unsolicited attachments (or any attachments if you can avoid them).

 - added info about prefsCleaner script